Cory Booker: 2014

 On January 9, 2014, Brian D. Goldberg, a West Orange resident and New Jersey businessman, announced that he would seek the Republican nomination for U.S. Senate.
 On January 27, 2014, Freehold Township businessman Richard J. "Rich" Pezzullo announced his candidacy for the Republican nomination.
 Pezzullo had run for the US Senate in 1996 as the Conservative Party candidate.
 On February 4, 2014, conservative political consultant Jeff Bell announced his bid for the nomination.
 Bell was the Republican Party nominee for U.S. Senate in 1978.
 Ramapo College professor Murray Sabrin, who ran for the Senate in 2000 and 2008, announced his candidacy on February 13.

 Bell won the Republican primary and received support from the conservative American Principles Fund, which ran a direct-mail operation costing over $80,000, and the National Organization for Marriage, an organization opposing same-sex marriage, which paid for $6,000 of automated calling.
 Booker defeated Bell in the general election with 55.8% of the vote to Bell's 42.4%.

 2020

 In his reelection campaign, Booker faced Republican nominee Rik Mehta, a pharmaceutical executive and attorney.
 The election was primarily conducted by mail-in ballots, as mandated by the New Jersey Legislature in response to the COVID-19 pandemic.
 Booker and Mehta participated in a virtual debate sponsored by the New Jersey Globe, in which they sparred over issues including the Trump presidency, COVID-19 lockdowns, the nomination of Amy Coney Barrett to the Supreme Court, and systemic racism.

 In the November 3 general election, Booker defeated Mehta, 57%–41%.

 2026

-Booker has filed for reelection in 2026.
+Booker filed for reelection in 2026.
+He was nominated without Democratic opposition for a third term and will face Republican nominee Justin Murphy in the general election.